 The mixing block in the ih-RIDME experiment is an essential functional element.
-This can be demonstrated in a comparison of echo evolution in the Carr-Purcell-2 sequence (CP2), which is also the observer sequence in the four-pulse and five-pulse double electron-electron resonance (DEER) experiment, and the five-pulse RIDME experiment when the length of the first interpulse delay is incremented (Figure 1c).
+This can be demonstrated in a comparison of echo evolution in the Carr-Purcell 2 sequence (CP2), which is also the observer sequence in the four-pulse and five-pulse double electron-electron resonance (DEER) experiment and in the five-pulse RIDME experiment when the length of the first interpulse delay is incremented (Fig. 1c).
 Note that such an increment is unconventional for the RIDME experiment.
-In the CP2 experiment, the echo intensity is of non-monotonic behaviour with a distinct maximum (blue line).
-This effect is attributed to the presence of protons.(Bahrenberg et al., 2021; Jeschke, 2023) During the CP2 experiment, electron magnetization continuously evolves in the transverse plane.
-The RIDME sequence can be seen as a CP2 sequence with an inserted $\pi/2 - T{\rm mix} - \pi/2$ block, called mixing block, during which the electron magnetization is aligned in the z-direction.
-In the example in Figure 1c the mixing block is inserted at the position of the primary echo.
-As a result of such modification, the echo intensity monotonically decreases as a function of d_1 (orange line).
-This demonstrates that the mixing block has a strong influence on the echo intensity.
-Besides, the observed intensity decay is indicative of dissipative properties of spin dynamics during the mixing block and this justifies the term "spectral diffusion" introduced in this Section.
+In the CP2 experiment, the echo intensity is of non-monotonic behaviour with a distinct maximum (blue line in Fig. 1c).
+This effect is attributed to the presence of protons (Bahrenberg et al., 2021; Jeschke, 2023).
+During the CP2 experiment, electron magnetization continuously evolves in the transverse plane.
+The RIDME sequence can be seen as a CP2 sequence with an inserted $\pi/2 - T{mix} - \pi/2$ block, called the mixing block, during which the electron magnetization is aligned in the z direction.
+In the example in Fig. 1c, the mixing block is inserted at the position of the primary echo.
+As a result of such modification, the echo intensity monotonically decreases as a func-